Home / OMSAS Application Guide / OMSAS – Toronto Metropolitan University

 3. Equity-Deserving Admissions Pathway

-• Other equity-deserving group (applicant must specify in the personal statement)
+• Other (applicant must specify in personal statement)

 Additional Application Requirements